 This course is offered online through our partner London Language Institute, London, Ontario.
 Part One is $540 CAD, Part Two is $540 CAD and Part Three is $475 CAD.
-There are three course start dates each year: January 15th, May 15th, and September 15th.
+Courses are run on a continuous enrollment basis.
+You can start anytime.

 To register online, click here.